una-auxme/paf/doc/research/paf24/planning/ACC.md

 # ACC

+This file gives a general overview on possible ACC implementations and reflects the current state of the ACC.

 ## General

 The main goal of an ACC (Adaptive Cruise Control) is to follow a car driving in front while keeping a safe distance to it.
 This can be achieved by adjusting the speed to the speed of the car in front.